Lightstreamer/Lightstreamer-example-Quickstart-client-java/README.md

 javac -classpath lib/ls-client.jar -d bin src/ls_client/Test.java
 ```

+*Please, refer to the instructions included in each source file for more details on how to configure and run the tests.*

-By the current configuration, the host name and the port number on which the Lightstreamer server is listening have to be specified as arguments on the command line.<br>
+The host name and the port number on which the Lightstreamer server is listening have to be specified as arguments on the command line.
 A couple of shell/batch files that can be used to run the ls_client example:
 * batch command: